What is a title?

 It is important to understand the difference between the two types of title insurance policies, a lender’s policy and an owner’s policy.
 Your lender will require you to purchase a lender’s policy to protect their investment in your property.
 The lender’s policy is usually based on the amount of your loan, exists only over the life of the loan and protects the lender if a problem arises with the title.

 Since the lender requires you to purchase a lender’s policy, you may be wondering why it’s strongly recommended to also purchase an owner’s policy.
-While the lender’s policy covers their interest in your property, it does not protect the homeowner at all.
+While the lender’s policy covers their interest in the property, it does not protect the homeowner at all.
 Consequently, if a title issue arises and you do not have an owner’s title insurance policy, you could be faced with large legal expenses to defend yourself against claims made on your property.
-With an owner’s policy, you can rest assured that the title company will pay valid claims and cover your legal expenses should a title issue arise against your property.
+With an owner’s policy, you can rest assured that the title company will pay claims and cover your legal expenses should a title issue arise against your property.

 If you refinance your home, the lender will require you to purchase a new lender’s policy since you are obtaining a new loan.
 The lender wants to be protected in case any claims have arisen since you originally purchased the property.
 You do not have to purchase a new owner’s policy since the original policy is in effect as long as you still own the property.
-You also may be entitled to a reissue rate, or discount, on the new lender’s policy if you have an owner’s policy that is less than ten years old.
-RSI Title always applies the reissue rate discount to both refinances and purchases when available.

 What does a title company do?

-- Title abstract: We research the title to the property through a title abstract, which provides a history of the property and its ownership.
+- Title abstract: We search the title to the property through a title abstract, which provides a history of the property and its ownership.
 It is our job to examine the title and clear any liens or claims on the property so that the new buyer receives clear and marketable title to their new property.

 - Survey: Most lenders require a survey, or house location drawing of the property.
 We will order a survey, with the buyer’s authorization, and review for any potential problems.
 Should any issues arise on the survey, we will notify the real estate agent, lender and the new buyer immediately.
-The survey will be given to the buyer at settlement.
+The survey will be given to the buyer at the closing.

 What is a title search?

 A title search is a detailed examination of the land records concerning a property.
-A typical search for a purchase transaction goes back 60 years.
-The types of documents contained in a search include deeds, mortgages, court records, property and name indexes and taxes, as well as many other documents.
-An experienced attorney or title officer will examine these records to determine if the title to the property is insurable for the new owner.
+A typical search for a purchase transaction goes back 100 years.
+The types of documents contained in a search include deeds, mortgages, court records, property and name indexes and taxes, as well as many other documents, An experienced attorney or title officer will examine these records to determine if the title to the property is insurable for the new owner.
 We look to determine the owner’s right to transfer and ascertain any liens or defects on title.

 What kind of problems can a title search reveal?